Newsroom

 linkedin

 After a chance encounter with a Japanese professor who needed support in editing his research paper, Abhishek co-founded Cactus Communications (CACTUS) in 2002.
 Today he continues to build, develop, and scale the organization.
 CACTUS has grown into a global scientific communications company that collaborates with researchers, universities, publishers, societies, and life science organizations to accelerate research publishing and impact.
 A recipient of Ascent Foundation’s “Entrepreneur of the year award” in 2017, Abhishek’s role has been instrumental in establishing, developing, and scaling up the organization.
 Prior to founding CACTUS, Abhishek was a part of the international non-profit organization AIESEC in various leadership roles.
 He holds a bachelor’s degree in Business Administration from the University of Mumbai and possesses a deep understanding of customer experience, commitment to innovation, and entrepreneurial vision, and is dedicated to serving CACTUS customers.
 Under his guidance and inclusive leadership, CACTUS has won recognition like being featured among the Best Companies for Millennials, Top 20 Companies for Remote Jobs, and Best Organization for Women Empowerment/Women Talent Development.
+In his capacity as Chief Mentor, Abhishek reinforces his enduring commitment to CACTUS by transitioning his focus from operational execution to nurturing a strong cultural framework that underpins the organization's growth.

 Connect with CACTUS